 Drugs A - Z

 What is this medicine?ACYCLOVIR (ay SYE kloe veer) is an antiviral medicine.
-It is used to treat infections caused by certain kinds of viruses.
-Examples of these infections include cold sores and herpes.
+It is used to treat or prevent infections caused by certain kinds of viruses.
+Examples of these infections include herpes and shingles.
 This medicine will not cure herpes.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-- an unusual or allergic reaction to acyclovir, ganciclovir, valacyclovir, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to acyclovir, valacyclovir, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

-What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not improve.
-This medicine works best when started very early in the course of an infection.
-Begin treatment at the first signs of infection.
+What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not improve or if you get new symptoms.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: